-Importance of listening skills in building a one-pointed concentration.
+The importance of listening skills for building one-pointed concentration.

 When you also become aware of every single emerging moment, you have attained the meditative state.
 Let us say you are attending a lecture in some class on Marketing.
 If you are not paying attention to what the lecturer is saying, in other words not listening, your sitting in the class is anything but useful.
 To know what the teacher is saying, you have to listen, and in order to listen, you have to pay attention.
 That is concentration.